 JONES is a grim and graphic morality tale about a very likable guy who might be as detestable as any you'll find.
-Shot in real time across the landscapes of New York City, JONES' elegant compositions and its naturalistic approach are singular in cinema to
+Shot in real time across the landscapes of New York City, JONES' elegant compositions are as invigorating as they are provocative.

 JONES was originally to be a 15 minute short.
 It was conceived as a vehicle to highlight my shooting and directing style in order to raise money for another one of my scripts.
 While on set, the actors, the DP and myself kept letting our imaginations run free and shooting and shooting.
 After assembling the rough cut, we had about an hour and a half running time, all this on a 12 page script!
 After attempting to raise money for three feature length scripts over five years, my first feature was born for less than $2000.